Frequently Asked Questions (F.A.Q.)

 Why is nutrition-related volunteer or work experience so strongly encouraged?

 The preceptors who make up the selection committee are interested in selecting students who are self-directed learners who have practiced communication skills and patient care in a workplace.
-They prefer students who have proven themselves as dependable employees.
+They prefer students who have proven themselves as dependable employees and who can participate as team-players.
 Interns who have had some nutrition-related experience tend to adjust better to the hectic pace of their internship placement facility.
 Involvement in the Student Dietetic Association is another way students can gain leadership experience and find out about opportunities for nutrition-related experience.

 Who are the people on the WU Dietetic Internship selection committee?